 Don't pay full price for your room this holiday season.
 Start your search by checking out the great deals all throughout the city.
 You can save on your room rate and/or get discounts on popular amenities such as wifi, parking, breakfast, and more.

-Click the banners below to start saving today!
+Click the links below to start saving today!

 If you love heading out for a nice dinner to celebrate NYE in San Francisco, then you have many of great options.
 Here are a few places to check out this year.
 I recommend making your reservations ASAP, as they fill up quickly.

 The list below is from 2014.
 The 2015 menus should be ready some time in November.
 Check back then for my updated recommendations.

 BART runs trains until around 3am.
 Special service running to and from San Francisco will start at 8pm.
 This gives you a little extra time to catch a ride home.
 Also, please note, due to the additional trains running after 8pm, not all trains stop at all stations.
 Here is what you can expect.